Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Related Work

-\mysubsection{\bf DNNs to Model Network Dynamics} Many approaches \cite{camp2002survey,bai2004survey,groenevelt2005message,cai2007crossing} have been proposed to model device mobility, but do not provide a unified way to identify the features necessary to generalize routing to very different kinds of mobility and network connectivity.
-In contrast, DNNs provide a natural way to unify different approaches to modeling mobility: features that work well for one kind of mobility can easily be included along with features that work well for other kinds of mobility.
+DRL-based approaches to routing and forwarding in mobile and wireless networks have the advantage of making it easy to take into consideration different network features and optimization goals that may be difficult for humans to reason about.
+DNNs specifically provide a natural way to unify different approaches to modeling mobility for forwarding decisions: features that work well for one kind of mobility can easily be included along with features that work well for other kinds of mobility.
 The DNN representation itself supports generalization to unseen types of device mobility and network scenarios.
-Through training, a DeepRL agent learns the relationship between mobile network features and how best to route, and encodes that in a policy represented using a DNN.
+Through training, a DRL agent learns the relationship between mobile network features and how best to route, and encodes that in a policy represented using a DNN.

-While previous works \cite{zhang2018mobility,shen2018stepdeep, luca2020survey, Fernando2021} have used variations of DNNs to model mobility, they are limited due to the use of global information and do not handle significant link dynamics.
-While several works \cite{Geyer18:GNN,Rusek19:Unveiling,Almasan20:GNN} leverage the generalization capability of Graph Neural Networks \cite{scarselli2008graph,Thomas2017iclr,google-gnn} for routing or network optimization they again do not handle link dynamics or device mobility.
-In comparison, our use of relational features, combined with our neighborhood features, allows us to define features independent of a specific network topology, which is critical for modeling mobility.
-No prior work on routing that we have seen uses relational features except for \cite{wowmom2021-relational} which focuses on stationary networks rather than the mobile networks we consider here.
-The use of a DNN to represent the DeepRL agent's routing strategy, given our state and action features, additionally lets us take advantage of the generalization capabilities of DNNs.

-\mysection{Learning-based Mobile Routing} In this section, we overview how we design a DeepRL agent that learns how to route in a mobile wireless network.